shahriaravi/MateApp/README.md

 Mate isn't just another expense tracker; it's a statement.
 It's the interface for your financial life, distilled to its essential form.

 ---
+## ⚠️ Alpha build Issues
+- The export/import/backup options doesn't work properly
+- The app size is bigger than usual
+ *(In Alpha V2, these issues will be fixed hopefully)*

 ## ✨ Key Features